 A two-year fellowship that combines field and policy work aimed at poverty alleviation and improving food security.
 Click here to read about a previous fellow's experience.

 NSEP Boren Fellowships support students pursuing the study of languages, cultures, and world regions that are critical to U.S. interests (including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America & the Caribbean, and the Middle East).
 NSEP Boren Fellowships are intended to provide or add to the international component of U.S. graduate students' educations.

-Princeton in Africa matches talented and passionate college graduates with organizations working across Africa for yearlong service placements.
-The program is open to graduating seniors and young alumni from any college or university accredited in the U.S. Fellows have helped improve education and public health, source fresh water and alternative energy, increase family incomes, and so much more.
+Princeton in Africa matches talented and passionate college graduates with our partners working across Africa for yearlong service projects.
+Our program is open to graduating seniors and young alumni from any accredited college or university in the U.S. Our Fellows have helped improve education and public health, source fresh water and alternative energy, increase family incomes, and so much more.

 The Rhodes Scholarships are investments in individuals rather than in project proposals.
 Accordingly, applications are sought from talented students without restriction as to their field of academic specialization or career plans although the proposed course of study must be available at Oxford, and the applicant’s undergraduate program must provide a sufficient basis for study in the proposed field.

 The Robert Bosch Foundation recognizes the importance of familiarizing American professionals with the political, economic, and cultural environment of Europe and of the Federal Republic of Germany.
 To further this goal, and to strengthen the ties of friendship and understanding between the United States and Germany, the foundation sponsors a fellowship program that enables young American professionals to participate in an intensive work and study program in Germany.